jeffjl74/ACT_TriggerTree/README.md

 ![Edit Trigger](images/edit-trigger.png)

 Features of the edit trigger dialog:
 * If the Regular Expression or Category / Zone fields are changed, the dialog allows either replacing the original trigger or creating a new trigger.
+Editing other fields updates the existing trigger.
 * The paste clipboard button will recognize a log line copied from ACT's View Logs list and reformat the line to be a valid Regular Expression.
 * While typing in the Regular Expression box, the text turns red if the expression is invalid.
 * Selecting text in the Regular Expression and right-clicking provides a context menu that can replace the selection with a capture group.

 	![Regex Context](images/regex-context.png)

-* Capture groups in the Regular Expression are automatically added to the drop down list next to the TTS button (e,g, the 1 shown in the [Edit All screenshot](#edit-all-fields) which represents the __(\d+)__ in the expression).
+* Capture groups in the __Regular Expression__ are automatically added to the drop down list next to the TTS button (e,g, the 1 shown in the [Edit All screenshot](#edit-all-fields) which represents the __(\d+)__ in the expression).
 They may be inserted into the TTS expression via the insert button to the right of the drop down.
 	* Note that named capture groups such as `(?<player>\w+)` cannot be saved to an EQII macro due to the brackets.